The following child protection procedures are underpinned by numerous pieces of legislation including Working Together to Safeguard Children 2018.

 - Spiritual abuse is the term used when harm is caused by the inappropriate use of religious belief or practice.
 This can include the misuse of the authority of leadership or penitential discipline, oppressive teaching, or intrusive healing and deliverance ministries.
 Any of these could result in people experiencing physical, emotional or sexual harm.
 Other forms of spiritual harm include the denial to people of the right to faith or the opportunity to grow in the knowledge and love of God.
 Other forms of spiritual abuse are detailed in the government’s Prevent Strategy.

-- Other areas of abuse include domestic abuse, female genital mutilation, online abuse, child trafficking, deliberate self-harming, sexual exploitation, financial abuse and forced marriage.
+- Other areas of abuse include domestic abuse, female genital mutilation, online abuse, child trafficking, deliberate self-harming, sexual exploitation, financial abuse, peer-to-peer and forced marriage.

 Awareness of signs which could be indicative of abuse